-This prospectus also relates to the offer and sale from time to time by the selling securityholders named in this prospectus (the "Selling Securityholders") of up to 27,775,355 shares of Common Stock, consisting of (i) 5,494,600 shares (the "Founder Shares") which were acquired by the Sponsor in a private placement at the time of the IPO, (ii) 71,391 shares of Common Stock (the "Promote Forward Purchase Shares") which were acquired by the Sponsor in a private placement at the time of the Business Combination under a forward purchase contract, pursuant to which CF VIII issued and sold to the Sponsor an aggregate of 1,250,000 shares of CF VIII Class A Common Stock (which includes the 71,391 shares of Common Stock) (such shares, together with the Forward Purchase Warrants are hereinafter referred to as the "Forward Purchase Securities") and the 250,000 Forward Purchase Warrants, (iii) an aggregate of 22,000 shares of Common Stock transferred by the Sponsor to two independent directors serving on the board of directors of CF VIII prior to the Business Combination, (iv) up to 250,000 shares that may be issued upon the exercise of the Forward Purchase Warrants, and (vi) 21,802,364 shares of Common Stock issued to BTC International Holdings, Inc. pursuant to the Merger Agreement.
+This prospectus also relates to the offer and sale from time to time by the selling securityholders named in this prospectus (the "Selling Securityholders") of up to 27,775,355 shares of Common Stock, consisting of (i) 5,494,600 shares (the "Founder Shares") which were acquired by the Sponsor in a private placement at the time of the IPO, (ii) 71,391 shares of Common Stock (the "Promote Forward Purchase Shares") which were acquired by the Sponsor in a private placement at the time of the Business Combination under a forward purchase contract, pursuant to which CF VIII issued and sold to the Sponsor an aggregate of 1,250,000 shares of CF VIII Class A Common Stock (which includes the 71,391 shares of Common Stock) (such shares, together with the Forward Purchase Warrants are hereinafter referred to as the "Forward Purchase Securities") and the 250,000 Forward Purchase Warrants, (iii) an aggregate of 22,000 shares of Common Stock transferred by the Sponsor to two independent directors serving on the board of directors of CF VIII prior to the Business Combination, (iv) up to 250,000 shares that may be issued upon the exercise of the Forward Purchase Warrants, (v) 135,000shares of Common Stock that may be issued upon the exercise of the Private Placement Warrants, and (vi) 21,802,364 shares of Common Stock issued to BTC International Holdings, Inc. pursuant to the Merger Agreement.